uboslinux/ubos-docs/sphinx/developers/site-json.rst

 ``hostname`` (required)
    The hostname for the :term:`Site`, or ``*``.
 E.g. ``family.example.org``.

+``lastupdated`` (optional)
+   A timestamp for when this Site JSON file was last deployed to the current device.
+This data element gets inserted or updated by UBOS in the Site JSON held on the device, when a site is deployed.

 ``siteid`` (required)
    A unique identifier for the :term:`Site`.
 This is generally an ``s`` followed by